Septimis/game-of-life/README.md

        2)  Settling into a stable configuration that remains unchanged thereafter, or entering an oscillating phase in which they repeat an endless cycle of two or more periods.

 (Description found at https://pi.math.cornell.edu/~lipa/mec/lesson6.html)

+## Build Instructions
+You will need to compile the .java file by running `javac GameOfLife.java` in your terminal/console of choice.
+Be sure to have the current Java JDK installed.

+## Command Line Arguments
+This program accepts **two** forms of command line arguments.

+    1) java GameOfLife [Your_File_Name_Here.txt]
+In the first form, you can pass in a file name in which your initial state is typed out.  **NOTE**: each line in this file is a row.
+An 'o' should indicate an alive cell and any other character other than a space will represent a dead cell.
+Note that **all whitespace will be removed** before reading the input.

+    2) java GameOfLife x y
+These command line arguments indicate the dimensions of the board you would like to create with the first argument, `x`, indicating the width of the board and the second argument, `y`, indicating the height of the board.